EXHIBITION 31 MAY – 26 JUNE 2018

 Finally, thank you to our festival partner venues, Kelly Jeffs, and the staff and volunteers, Light House Media Centre; John Lewis Community Hub, Birmingham; Dudley Council; Andy Dutton, Laura Wakelin and Tessa Lovell, Black Country Living Museum; Richard Lewis, Dudley Archive & Local History Service, GLL; Darren Campbell, Gunmakers’ Arms, Birmingham; Heidi McIntosh, Wolverhampton City Archives, and Wolverhampton City Council.

 Prints from this exhibition will be made into a calendar to raise funds for the photographers, for our projects with children and young people, and to support our festival running costs (not for profit).
 Purchase price for UK orders £9.99 + £3.00 postage and packing.

-TO PURCHASE YOUR CALENDAR, PLEASE COMPLETE THE FORM AT THE BOTTOM OF THIS PAGE AND WE WILL CONTACT YOU TO ADVISE YOU OF THE ORDER DATE, AND ANY INTERNATIONAL POSTAL AND CUSTOMS CHARGES.
+TO PURCHASE YOUR CALENDAR, PLEASE COMPLETE THE FORM AT THE BOTTOM OF THIS PAGE AND WE WILL CONTACT YOU TO ADVISE YOU OF THE ORDER DATE, AND ANY INTERNATIONAL POSTAL CHARGES.
+CUSTOMS FEES ARE PAYABLE DIRECTLY ON RECEIPT.

 Hanny Foxhall (UK) Graffiti, 2017